-There are now insulation slow cookers on the market.
-In addition to reducing their energy consumption, the insulated sides also make the sides safe to touch during operation.
-And, onsulated slow cookers can be good for cooking in the summer months, as the heat in them is contained: consequently, they don't heat up the whole house, which you then have to run the air conditioner to cool back down.
+There are now insulated slow cookers on the market.
+In addition to reducing their energy consumption, the insulation also make the sides safe to touch during operation.
+And, insulated slow cookers can be good for cooking in the summer months, as the heat in them is contained: consequently, they don’t help nudge the kitchen into a warm range which you then have to run the air conditioner to cool back down.

 The food prep for slow cooker cooking is really important for good quality cooking results, rather than just throwing everything in raw.
 Beef and pork pieces are often best browned before putting in.
 Some new models will let you brown meat in them.
 Any meat should be thoroughly thawed first before going in.

 When converting regular recipes for slow cooker use, bear in mind you may need to reduce the liquid, as most liquid gets retained.

 When doubling recipes, keep in mind that flavours intensify in a slow cooker.
 So instead of doubling spices, just increase them by 1 ½ times.
 You may not need to completely double the liquid, try 1 ½ times first, you can always add more later.